Sergio Reguilón: Tottenham Hotspur

 On 19 September 2020, Reguilón joined Tottenham Hotspur on a five-year deal with a reported £27.5m buy-back clause.
 He made his debut on 29 September 2020, in the home game against Chelsea in the fourth round of the League Cup, in which he assisted teammate Erik Lamela's equalising goal, which was then followed by a penalty shootout.
 Spurs won 5–4 on penalties putting them through to the next round of the competition.
 He made his Premier League debut on 4 October, in a 6–1 win away to Manchester United.
 On 21 November 2021, Reguilón scored his first goal for Tottenham − the winning goal in a 2–1 Premier League victory over Leeds United.

-Atlético Madrid (loan)
+Loans to Atlético Madrid, Manchester United and Brentford

-On 30 August 2022, Reguilón joined Atlético Madrid on loan until the end of the season.
+On 30 August 2022, Reguilón returned to Spain, joining Atlético Madrid on loan until the end of the season.
+Upon returning to Tottenham, he joined Manchester United on a six-month loan on 1 September 2023 as emergency cover for the injured left-backs Luke Shaw and Tyrell Malacia.
+He returned to Tottenham on 2 January 2024, following the activation of a break clause within the loan agreement, as Shaw had by then recovered from his injury.

+Return to Tottenham and departure

+Two weeks later, on 17 January 2024, Tottenham loaned Reguilón to fellow Premier League side Brentford until the end of the season.
+In the 2024–25 Premier League season, Reguilón appeared as a substitute for Tottenham regularly.
+However, he was excluded from their 2024–25 UEFA Europa League squad.
+Reguilón won the tournament with the club and was awarded a winners medal with Tottenham on 21 May 2025, despite not being part of the squad for the competition.
+Ten days later, on 31 May, Tottenham announced that Reguilón would leave the club upon the expiration of his contract.

 International career

-Reguilón was selected for the Spain under-21 team for the first time by Luis de la Fuente for the 2019 UEFA European Under-21 Championship qualifiers against Romania and Austria.
-He received his first call up for the full side by Robert Moreno on 4 October 2019, for games against Norway and Sweden.
+Reguilón was selected for the Spain under-21 team for the first time by Luis de la Fuente for the 2019 UEFA European Under-21 Championship qualifiers against Romania and Austria in March 2019.
+He made his debut, and only appearance at under-21 level, against Romania on 21 March.

-Reguilón made his senior international debut on 6 September 2020, starting in Spain's 4–0 win over Ukraine for the 2020–21 UEFA Nations League.
+He received his first call up to the senior team by Robert Moreno on 4 October 2019, for games against Norway and Sweden.
+Reguilón made his senior international debut on 6 September 2020, starting in Spain's 4–0 win over Ukraine in the 2020–21 UEFA Nations League.

 Personal life

 Born in Madrid, his parents are from Zamora.
-He is in a relationship with Internet celebrity Marta Díaz.
+He was in a relationship with internet celebrity Marta Díaz from 2019 to 2023.

+He grew up in Collado Villalba.